Settings

 - On the Common tab, configure orderbook big volume type.
 Set it to "Auto" for dynamic threshold or "Custom" to enter a fixed volume number.

-- On the Chart tab, enable the display options you need: open/close diff if you want to see the candle body change, funding value and countdown if you trade perpetuals and watch funding, candle countdown if you need to see how much time remains in the current candle, and set the level price mode to "always" if you want price labels next to levels at all times.
+- On the Chart tab, enable the display options you need: timeframe, candle countdown, candle date/time, OHLC prices, open/close diff if you want to see the candle body change, funding value and countdown if you trade perpetuals and watch funding, P24 and V24 if you want 24-hour metrics on the chart, and set the level price mode to "always" if you want price labels next to levels at all times.

 - On the Theme tab, click any color swatch to open the color picker and change that token.
 Changes apply immediately so you can preview the result before closing.